 You can form lasting relationships with them.

-It decreases the burden on your staff.
+It lessens the burden on your staff.

 You can stick to a set budget.